 Skin cancers are majorly arises from the skin and skin growth is the most widely recognized of every single human malignancy.
 Skin Cancers are mainly due to abnormal growth of the cells that have the ability to spread to all other parts of the body of an individual.
-It occurs when unrepaired DNA damage to skin cells most often caused by ultraviolet radiation from sunshine or tanning beds triggers mutations, or genetic defects, that lead the skin cells to multiply rapidly and form malignant tumours.
+It occurs when unrepaired DNA damage to skin cells mostly caused by ultraviolet radiation from sunshine or tanning beds triggers mutations, or genetic defects, which leads the skin cells to multiply rapidly and form malignant tumours.
 There are diverse types of skin tumor with numerous side effects and hazard factors.
-Basal-cell skin cancer (BCC), squamous-cell skin cancer (SCC) and melanoma are the common types of skin cancer seen in most of the individuals.
+Basal-cell skin cancer (BCC), squamous-cell skin cancer (SCC) and melanoma are the most common types of skin cancer seen in most of the individuals.
 Among these three BCC and SCC are commonly known as non-melanoma skin cancer (NMSC).
-Thus the non-melanoma skin cancer can be easily be cured.
+Therefore the non-melanoma skin cancer can be easily be cured.
 Melanomas are the most aggressive.